peter88213/nvhelp-en/source/import_menu.rst

 -----------------------------------------------

-Documents with split sections are always automatically discarded after re-import in order to avoid confusion about the changed section or chapter structure.
+Documents with split sections are always automatically discarded after reimport in order to avoid confusion about the changed section or chapter structure.
-Concerning re-imported documents that do not require modifying the project structure, you have three choices:
+Concerning reimported documents that do not require modifying the project structure, you have three choices:

 Discard documents only when sections are split